nelsonjma/cv-support/lgc/kafka_streaming_tool.md

 Tasks:
 - Design the tool that would consume the data taking in consideration the way the data is sent by each topic.

-- Implement the first prototype
+- Implement the first prototype.

-- Help in implementation of the application
+- Help with the implementation of the application.

 Below is a image that illustrates how the application works.